emmaunel/htb/README.md

 ### Challenges

-Writeups for the various completed challenges and scripts for them are in the dedicated directories in this repository.
-I'm going to omit the actual flags found in the `.txt` files as well as some other sensitive spoiler info so as not to spoil the machines for anyone else.
+Writeups for the various completed challenges and scripts used for them are (and will be) in  dedicated directories within this repository.

+I'm going to omit the actual flags found in the `.txt` flag files as well as some other sensitive info so as not to spoil the machines for anyone else.